The Tracy-Widom distribution at large Dyson index: Alternative derivation of the large- behavior of the Tracy-Widom distribution using the diffusion representation

 The nodes of the wave function correspond to times at which the Riccati variable blows up.
 The event ``$z(t)$ does not explode'' thus corresponds to a solution $\psi(x)$ which has no nodes except the one at $x=0$, as is the case for the ground-state wavefunction of the SAO.
 In accordance with Sturm oscillation theorem, one can relate the ground state probability distribution to the probability of non-explosion.

 The eigenvalue problem \eqref{SchrodingerHSAO} is thus cast into a problem of escape over a time-dependent barrier $U(z,t)$.
-Such problems appear in particular in the context of transport processes and have been extensively studied in the physics literature \cite{Getfert2010, KM25, Meerson25}.
+Qualitatively similar problems, involving escape over (possibly time-dependendent) barriers and/or finite-time blowup of Brownian particles under the effect of external forces have been extensively studied in the physics literature, see e.g. \cite{Getfert2010, KM25, Meerson25}.
 In this context a central object is the notion of optimal path.
 To characterize it we first study the time evolution of the barrier in the two regimes $E>0$ and $E<0$: \begin{enumerate} \item For $E>0$ , at time $ t=0$, $U(z,0)$ is a smooth monotonous function.
 One therefore expects that a particle which is released from $+\infty$ at time $t=0$ will rapidly fall in the potential well but, as time goes on, a barrier is formed which prevents the particle to escape from the unstable point $z_1=-\sqrt{t-E}$. \item For $E<0$, $U(z,t)$ exhibits a potential barrier $\forall t>0$, therefore the escape mechanism is similar to a standard activation process with an Arrhenius behaviour.
 This observation qualitatively accounts for the sharp asymmetry of the tails of the large deviation function discussed in section \ref{sec:SaddlePointTW}. \end{enumerate}

 The transition probability $P(z_1, t_1\vert z_0,t_0)$ of the process is given by the path integral

 where the weight of the path is the Onsager-Machlup functional corresponding to Eq.~\eqref{Langevinz},